-In our opinion the non-statutory financial statements of Hollyport Secondary Opportunities VI Unit Trust (the 'Trust'):
+In our opinion the financial statements of Hollyport Secondary Opportunities VI Unit Trust (the "Trust"):

-- give a true and fair view of the state of the Trust's affairs as at 31 December 2022 and of the Trust's loss for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB); and - have been properly prepared in accordance with The Trust Deed.
+- give a true and fair view of the state of the Trust's affairs as at 31 December 2023 and its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards ("IFRSs") as issued by the International Accounting Standards Board ("IASB"); and - have been properly prepared in accordance with the Trust Deed.

-We have audited the non-statutory financial statements of the Trust which comprise:
+We have audited the financial statements which comprise:

 - the statement of financial position;

 - the statement of comprehensive income;

 - the statement of changes in net assets attributable to unitholders;

 - the statement of cash flows; and

-- the related notes 1 to 12.
+- the related Notes 1 to 12:

-The financial reporting framework that has been applied in their preparation is applicable law and IFRSs as issued by the IASB and the Trust Deed.
+The financial reporting framework that has been applied in their preparation is applicable law, IFRSs as issued by the IASB, and the Trust Deed.